World Migration Report

-Released biennially, the World Migration Report 2020 is the tenth edition in the series.
+Released biennially, the World Migration Report 2024 is the twelfth edition in the series.

 History

 The World Migration Report was first published by IOM in 2000 with the aim of promoting "a better understanding of the main migratory movements that are occurring across the globe."
 The first edition sought to achieve this aim by providing "an authoritative account of contemporary trends, issues, and problems in the field of international migration," presenting together a "review of trends in international migration in each major region of the world" with "a discussion of some of the main migration policy issues facing the international community."

 The subsequent seven editions, published between 2003 and 2015, were published with specific thematic interests.
-The 2018 edition of the World Migration Report, the first published by IOM as the United Nation’s Migration Agency, restructured the report into two parts.
+The 2018 edition of the World Migration Report, the first published by IOM as the United Nations Migration Agency, restructured the report into two parts.
 The first part provides "key information on migration and migrants" through an exploration of the statistical data available on migration.
-The second part features several chapters that each feature a "balanced, evidence-based analysis of complex and emerging migration issues."
+The second part features several chapters that each provide a "balanced, evidence-based analysis of complex and emerging migration issues."